codewithmide/codewithmide/README.md

 <h1 align="center">About Me</h1>

 Hello there!
-I'm a **junior software developer** and an **advocate for open-source** software, I'm thrilled to have you visit my GitHub profile.
-I'm passionate about building **innovative** and **impactful** software solutions using cutting-edge technologies.
+I'm a **junior software developer**, **open-source advocate** and a **technical writer**.
+I'm thrilled to have you visit my GitHub profile.
 With my background in **Frontend Development**, I've worked on a variety of projects ranging from **small-scale applications** to **larger enterprise systems**.
-I'm always looking to learn and grow as a developer and I thrive in fast-paced environments.
+I'm always looking to learn and grow as a developer.
+As an **open source advocate**, I believe in the power of **collaboration** and **community** in the tech industry.
+I'm always looking for opportunities to collaborate on exciting open-source projects and contribute to the tech community.

 - 🔭 I’m currently on a journey to master javascript!
 - ✔ I'm fully available for Open-Source projects